 - identifying common values and principles that connect them for future collaboration and partnership.

-This event is designed and facilitated by Matthew Hartman and Aaron Lyons of Just Outcomes, with guidance from the project’s cross-disciplinary advisory committee.
+This event is designed and facilitated by Just Outcomes, with guidance from the project’s cross-disciplinary advisory committee.
 By the end of this event, participants will have:

-- assessed the potential of expanded partnership and collaboration;
+- continued the exploration of barriers and opportunities of expanded partnership and collaboration;

 This facilitated event will be most relevant for: